Shellyhackinglab/BTLO/The Planet's Prestige.md

 I could find a person's name.
 That's an author, perhaps one of the answers.

 # Q5.
+I couldn't figure out any contents in the second sheet, "Sheet3", so I exported to a text file from xlsx file format.
+Then I can see a message inside sheet3.
+VGhlIE1hcnRpYW4gQ29sb255LCBCZXNpZGUgSW50ZXJwbGFuZXRhcnkgU3BhY2Vwb3J0Lg==
+It's base64, so I converted it using here (https://www.base64decode.org/) and got a true message.

 # Q6.
 You can guess from the text mail.